great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/connect_sql_source_data.md

 ## SQL

-Connect GX to a SQL database to access Source Data.
+Connect GX to a SQL database to access source data.

 ### Prerequisites

 <Prerequisites requirePython = {false} requireInstallation = {false} requireDataContext = {false} requireSourceData = {null} requireDatasource = {false} requireExpectationSuite = {false}>

 - An installation of GX set up to work with SQL
-- Source Data stored in a SQL database
+- Source data stored in a SQL database

 </Prerequisites>